-Ali A. Duarte-Garcia, M.D.
+Ali A. Duarte Garcia, M.D.

-- Resident, Division of Rheumatology
+- Senior Associate Consultant, Division of Rheumatology

 What moment or experience in your life influenced your decision to be a clinician?